-- 21. (1) Where arable land is ploughed between 1 July and 15 January the necessary measures shall be taken to provide for emergence, within 6 weeks of the ploughing, of green cover from a sown crop. - (2) Where grassland is ploughed between 1 July and 15 October the necessary measures shall be taken to provide for emergence by 1 November of green cover from a sown crop. - (3) Grassland shall not be ploughed between 16 October and 30 November.
+21. (1) Where arable land is ploughed between 1 July and 30 November the necessary measures shall be taken to provide for emergence, within 6 weeks of ploughing, of green cover from a sown crop.
+A rough surface shall be maintained prior to a crop being sown in the case of lands ploughed between 1 December and 15 January.

+(2) Where grassland is ploughed between 1 July and 15 October the necessary measures shall be taken to provide for emergence by 1 November of green cover from a sown crop.

+(3) Grassland shall not be ploughed between 16 October and 30 November.

-- (4) When a non-selective herbicide is applied to arable land or to grassland in the period between 1 July and 15 January the necessary measures shall be taken to provide for the emergence of green cover within 6 weeks of the application from a sown crop or from natural regeneration. - (5) Where green cover is provided for in compliance with this article, the cover shall not be removed by ploughing or by the use of a non-selective herbicide before 15 January unless a crop is sown within two weeks of its removal. - (6) In the case of land which is ploughed in the course of a ploughing competition under the auspices of the National Ploughing Association, a temporary exemption in the form of an extension to the time period specified in sub-article (1) or (2) for establishment of green cover after the land is ploughed may be granted to a person by the Minister for Agriculture, Fisheries and Food where it can be shown that conditions are such that an extension is necessary. - (7) A temporary exemption in accordance with sub-article (6) shall be granted by way of letter of authorisation issued to a person by the Minister for Agriculture, Fisheries and Food and shall be subject to such conditions as are specified therein.
+(4) When a non-selective herbicide is applied to arable land or to grassland in the period between 1 July and 30 November the necessary measures shall be taken to provide for the emergence within 6 weeks of the application, of green cover from a sown crop or from natural regeneration.

+(5) Where green cover is provided for in compliance with this article, the cover shall not be removed by ploughing or by the use of a non-selective herbicide before 1 December unless a crop is sown within two weeks of its removal.

+(6) In the case of land which is ploughed in the course of a ploughing competition under the auspices of the National Ploughing Association, a temporary exemption in the form of an extension to the time period specified in sub-article (1) or (2) for establishment of green cover after the land is ploughed may be granted to a person by the Minister for Agriculture, Fisheries and Food where it can be shown that conditions are such that an extension is necessary.

+(7) A temporary exemption in accordance with sub-article (6) shall be granted by way of letter of authorisation issued to a person by the Minister for Agriculture, Fisheries and Food and shall be subject to such conditions as are specified therein.